 Eliza Manriquez, MCAS ’20, is a sociology major with plans of going to law school.
 She is from Orlando, Florida and therefore loves Disney World.
-She is really excited to become a Bystander trainer in order to promote awareness about sexual assault and the importance of intersectionality in these discussions.
+She is really excited to be a Bystander trainer and to promote awareness about sexual assault and the importance of intersectionality in these discussions.
 Eliza also has an amazing service dog by her side at all times who she loves to travel and explore with.

 Chris Ferrari, MCAS ’20, is a Political Science and Communication double major from Tulsa, Oklahoma.
 Chris is a member and captain of Sexual Chocolate, Boston College’s all male step team.
 He is also a supporter for Lean on Me, which is a emotional support hotline for students struggling in any aspect of their lives, whether it be academic or emotional stress.
 Chris is excited to be working with Bystander Intervention in an effort to help make Boston College a safer environment for people of all genders, races, and sexualities.
 Chris loves meeting new people and is always happy to hang out at the Chocolate Bar with his friends.
 You can find him practicing for upcoming shows, hanging out with friends, or writing essays!

-Sydney Koehler, MCAS ’20, is from Minneapolis, Minnesota.
-She is pre-law, with a double-major in Political Science and English and a minor in Women’s and Gender Studies.
-She’s studying abroad this spring at the University of Amsterdam!
-Aside from Bystander, Sydney is also a member of the University Chorale.
+Sydney Koehler, MCAS ’20, is from Minneapolis, Minnesota, and is a double-major in Political Science and English, with plans to (eventually) go to law school.
+She spent her junior spring semester in Amsterdam and has all the good things in the world to say about it.
+Aside from Bystander, Sydney is also a member of the University Chorale and a volunteer at the Boston Area Rape Crisis Center.
 She loves traveling, hiking, exploring all that Boston has to offer, and humoring people with her Minnesotan accent.
-Sydney is passionate about gender equality and female empowerment, so she’s extremely excited to continue her work with the Bystander team this year!
+Sydney is passionate about all aspects of gender equality and female empowerment, so she’s extremely excited to continue her work with the Bystander team during her final year at BC!

 Alexis Sabbaghian, MCAS ’20, is from Lafayette, Louisiana.
 She is majoring in Economics an intended minor in Mathematics or French.
 In addition to Bystander, Alexis participated in the Catalyst Program this past summer, and will be the Director of Outreach in the Communications division of Boston College’s Undergraduate Government this year.
 She is incredibly excited to be a part of Bystander this year, and remains passionate about facilitating conversations surrounding consent, hook-up culture, gender empowerment.
 In her spare time, Alexis enjoys surfing & paddle boarding, visiting art museums, and volunteering at animal shelters.